patrikx3/onenote/README.md

 * it provides a tray, that allows you to close your browser while it keeps running in the tray
 * the data is cached and is faster than always opening a new window
 * it allows you to sign in with the corporate or the personal login
-* when there is a new update, it auto updates itself (Only in the `AppImage` version.)
+* when there is a new update, it auto updates itself
 * the program allows to use other Microsoft online applications, but the dedicated purpose is to use OneNote

 ## Verbose feature info